Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography

-In this work, we introduce DDB-ST (Dense Dual Bases Classical Shadow Tomography), a new protocol based on randomized projective measurements over \(2d\) dense dual bases.
-Our scheme supports arbitrary finite dimension \(d\) and ensures constant-time classical post-processing per measurement—independent of the quantum state \(\rho\) or observable \(O\).
-Consequently, the total classical computational cost scales linearly with sample complexity.
-For BN observables, the worst-case sample complexity is \(O(d ~\text{poly}(\log d))\), while in the average case it achieves exponential speedup over classical methods.
-In particular, for any \(n\)-qubit stabilizer state \(\rho\) and BN observable \(O\), our method estimates \(\text{tr}(\rho O)\) using only \(\text{poly}(n)\) resources.
+In this work, we introduce Dense Dual Bases Classical Shadow Tomography (DDB-ST), based on randomized projective measurements over $2d$ dense dual bases.
+As summarized in Fig.~\ref{fig:overview_final}, panel (a) shows the schematic pipeline common to shadow-based estimation, while panel (b) contrasts the scaling of different methods.
+Clifford-ST attains sampling efficiency but may incur exponential post-processing costs.
+By contrast, DDB-ST achieves constant-time post-processing per measurement, leading to an overall computational cost that scales linearly with the sample size, and it remains applicable to arbitrary dimension $d$.
+For BN observables, the worst-case sample complexity is $O(d\,\mathrm{poly}(\log d))$, while in typical cases it reduces to $O(\mathrm{poly}(\log d))$.
+In particular, for any known $n$-qubit stabilizer state $\rho$ and a BN observable $O$, the estimation requires $\mathrm{poly}(n)$ resources.

-Beyond its role in quantum state estimation, we further explore DDB-ST as a modular subroutine in machine learning and quantum simulation pipelines, where it significantly reduces memory overhead.
-In particular, by replacing full matrix representations with compact classical shadows, DDB-ST compresses the storage cost of a density matrix \(A\) from \(O(d^2)\) to \(O(m \log d)\), where \(m\) is the number of measurement samples.
-Moreover, DDB-ST can be directly applied to efficiently estimate \(\text{tr}(AB)\), where \(A\) is a quantum state and \(B\) a known observable.
-This enables simultaneous reductions in both classical storage and computational complexity, which are central bottlenecks in quantum science, optimization, and machine learning.
-These features position DDB-ST as a scalable, hardware-efficient, and broadly applicable primitive for quantum-enhanced data processing.

-\textit{Preliminaries and framework---}Classical shadow tomography, as introduced by Huang, Kueng, and Preskill~\cite{huang2020predicting}, provides a method for efficiently predicting properties of an unknown quantum state using randomized measurements.

-The process involves randomly sampling a unitary transformation \(U_k\) with probability $p_k$ from an informationally complete ensemble \(\mathcal{U} = \{U_k\}\), evolving the state \(\rho \to U_k \rho U_k^\dagger\), and performing projective measurements in the computational basis.
-It corresponds to a quantum process